 This easy banana pudding recipe has layers of fresh bananas, creamy pudding, vanilla wafers & whipped cream.
-This is my mama’s recipe and she makes the best banana pudding ever!
+It’s the perfect no bake dessert for summer and always a hit!

 This banana pudding recipe is my Mom’s and it’s seriously dang near famous at this point.
 Here are all the reasons it’s always a hit: